esnaaf1/RetrofitCoil/README.md

 # NASA Image app
 ### SENG 5199(001)
 ## Overview
-This application makes a network API call to NASA's website and pulls down five images from the APOD end point.
+This application, when launched, makes a network API call to NASA's website and pulls down five images from the APOD end point.
 The images are displayed as thumbnail and are clickable to for a larger view.